Couple with dog enjoying their pensions

 Pre-2008 benefits

-You will retire with a pension of 1/80 of pensionable salary for each year of pensionable service up to 31 March 2008, plus an automatic lump sum of three times the annual pension.
+You get a pension of 1/80 of pensionable salary for each year of pensionable service up to 31 March 2008, plus an automatic lump sum of three times the annual pension.

 Post-2008 benefits

-You will retire with 1/60 of pensionable salary for each year of pensionable service from 1 April 2008, with no automatic lump sum but the option to convert up to a maximum of 25% of your pension fund’s notional value at a rate of £1 for £12 cash.
-There is a complex formula for calculating this notional value and your pension fund administrator can provide details as you approach retirement.
+You get a pension of 1/60 of pensionable salary for each year of pensionable service from 1 April 2008.
+There is no automatic lump sum but you can convert up to 25 per cent of your pension fund’s notional value at a rate of £1 for £12 cash.
+There is a complex formula for calculating this and your pension fund administrator can provide details as you approach retirement.

-Benefits are payable by reference to your pensionable salary and total of pensionable service.
-If working on a part-time basis, your pension will be based on the equivalent full-time salary rate but service will be credited on a pro rata basis for those periods when working part-time, for example if you worked on a 0.5 contract for 20 years you will have accrued 10 years’ pensionable service.
+Benefits are a function of your pensionable salary and total of pensionable service.
+If you work part time, your pension will be based on the equivalent full-time salary rate but service will be credited on a pro rata basis, for example if you worked on a 0.5 contract for 20 years you will have accrued 10 years’ pensionable service.

 CARE scheme from 1 April 2014